Climate Change and Food Security

 NRC global tyemperature increase commitment from ocean heat lag with NRC crops yield changes.

-Global GHG emissions are tracking the worst case IPCC scenario (A1FI).
-This is a model of the A1FI rate of projected temperature increases
+emissions are tracking the worst case IPCC scenario (A1FI).
+This is a model of

 The worlds best food producing in the temperate N. hemisphere are committed to suffering large losses.